[W r i t e r' s N o t e b o o

 dimension of life, in a sort of dream state.
 And then we were on a long

-road that was not very wide.
+road that was not very wide."

-Back to Jobs
+Back to Short Stories

 © 2002 David Eide.
 All rights reserved.